-This policy applies to members of the Division of Geological and Planetary Sciences who participate in field trips away from campus for educational purposes.
+This policy applies to members of the GPS division who participate in field trips away from campus for educational purposes.
 Consistent with this policy, the consumption of alcoholic beverages (including beer and wine) by anyone under the age of 21 is prohibited on field trips.
 Further, field trip participants shall not consume alcohol while working in the field, or at any time when operating or riding in a motorized vehicles.
 During off hours (after the normal intellectual endeavors of the day are complete, either while back in field camp or in hotels, motels, restaurants, or while on public transportation or airplane flights), members are expected to act lawfully and responsibly with respect to the possession and consumption of alcoholic beverages.
 All local laws are to be followed, and the same expectations of behavior and conduct are to be adhered to as would apply to members of the Institute while at a conference or other meeting at an off-campus site.

 The division requires that:

 - No one under the drinking age of 21 consumes alcohol at any time during a division-sponsored field event.

 - No designated drivers may use alcohol within an eight-hour period of driving for a trip.
 According to the State of California Division of Motor Vehicles (DMV) Code

 - It is illegal to drive with a blood alcohol concentration (BAC) that is 0.08 percent or more.